Calls Deployment Overview#

 Configuration#

 For Mattermost self-hosted customers, the calls plugin is pre-packaged, installed, and enabled.
-Configuration to allow end-users to use it can be found in the System Console.
+Configuration to allow end-users to use it can be found in System Console > Plugins > Calls.

 Deployment Architecture Options#